THE ATTACKS ON KENJA

-Their tactic was to target disgruntled and hostile ex-Kenja participants,subject them to “deprogramming”, and promote them almost like advertising in the press.
-This “networking” extended to a Member of Parliament.
+Their tactic was to target disgruntled and hostile ex-Kenja participants and promote them almost like advertising in the press.
+This “networking” extended to a Member of Parliament, Mr Stephen Mutch MP.
 But their campaign against Kenja failed.
 Mr Stephen Mutch now operates an anti-cult advisory business and is the patron of Cult Information and Family Support (CIFS).Click here for the Intolerant Fundamentalism in the Historical Attack on Kenja

 Throughout 1992, two disgruntled former Kenja participants – one who was asked to leave after striking a child and another for the inexplicable disappearance of Kenja funds in her possession on 3 separate occasions – tried through ties with the Anti-Cult Movement – to bring charges against Kenja for “brainwashing” them.
 This failed.

-After that four young women, daughters of the women associated with this failed legal effort were canvassed to be part of new tactics in the campaign to destroy Kenja that police went to their homes, emerging with allegations against Ken.
+After that four young women, daughters of the women associated with this failed legal effort were canvassed to be part of new tactics in the campaign to destroy Kenja.
+Police went to their homes, emerging with allegations against Ken.
 The girls had said in an interview with Mr Mutch, who conducted an initial interview with them in the Parliament in Victoria, that they were“motivated by hate for the group basically”.